oracle/truffleruby/doc/contributor/quick-rails-testing.md

 + true
 + rm tmp/pids/server.pid
 + path/to/truffleruby/bin/truffleruby path/to/truffleruby/test/truffleruby-tool/bin/truffleruby-tool setup --offline
-[ruby] PERFORMANCE this JVM does not have the Graal compiler - performance will be limited - see doc/user/using-graalvm.md
 jtt: loading YAML configuration path/to/truffleruby/test/truffle/ecosystem/rails-app/.truffleruby-tool.yaml
 jtt: executing "setup" command
 jtt: $ TRUFFLERUBY_RESILIENT_GEM_HOME="" GEM_HOME="path/to/truffleruby/truffleruby-gem-test-pack-5/gems" GEM_PATH="path/to/truffleruby/truffleruby-gem-test-pack-5/gems" path/to/truffleruby/bin/truffleruby path/to/truffleruby/truffleruby-gem-test-pack-5/gems/bin/bundle install --local --no-prune
-[ruby] PERFORMANCE this JVM does not have the Graal compiler - performance will be limited - see doc/user/using-graalvm.md [ruby] WARNING rubygems.rb:11 Could not find 'did_you_mean' (>= 0) among 148 total gem(s) Checked in 'GEM_PATH=path/to/truffleruby/truffleruby-gem-test-pack-5/gems', execute `gem env` for more information Using rake 11.2.2
+[ruby] WARNING rubygems.rb:11 Could not find 'did_you_mean' (>= 0) among 148 total gem(s)
+Checked in 'GEM_PATH=path/to/truffleruby/truffleruby-gem-test-pack-5/gems', execute `gem env` for more information Using rake 11.2.2